adept/gocardless-to-csv/README.md

 You can try the tool with this sandbox, by running `gocardless-to-csv setup --sandbox`

+I've included an example of Sandbox transaction file and its conversion to CSV in the `examples` folder.

 # Linking your bank(s)

 Run `gocardless-to-csv setup`, enter your country code and then select your institution from the list.